WILLIAM FREEMAN Executive Director of People of Purpose

 Some Early Life Experiences

 When William was in 3rd grade, he noticed that his teacher had only handed out 5 packs of crayons, which left 17 children without crayons.
 Believing that what she had done was wrong; William stole 17 packs of crayons and gave them to the children who had not received them.
-And though he realized that this was too wrong, it was his way of doing something for others.
+Realizing that this was wrong, it was his way of doing something for others.

 It was William’s uncle Gary, following his uncle’s military service and retirement from his career in the Post Office, who served as a role model for William.
 He, like William’s mother and grandmother taught William about the service…by putting God first, followed by his family and the community.
 His uncle Gary also believed that it was important not to show favoritism of any kind towards others and always to give people an opportunity, no matter how many times they failed.